The Bankrate promise

 If you receive a FAFSA verification notice, your heart may stop as you realize something went wrong.
 Don’t panic.
 Schools use FAFSA verification to ensure that all the personal and financial information on your FAFSA is correct.
-The U.S. Department of Education selects around 18 percent of all filers for verification, and in many cases the selection is random.
-Read on to learn what to do if you are selected for verification is not necessarily a bad sign.
+The U.S. Department of Education selects around 25 percent of all filers for verification, according to a 2021 report from the Brookings Institution.
+However, your FAFSA being selected for verification is not necessarily a bad sign.

 What is FAFSA verification?

 FAFSA verification is a process to verify that all of the information you entered on your FAFSA form is correct.
-Think of it like a double-checking process.
+Think of it as a double-checking process.

-When you are selected for verification, you will see a notification on your Student Aid Report (SAR) — the summary of the information you submitted on your FAFSA.
+When selected for verification, you will see a notification on your Student Aid Report (SAR) — the summary of the information you submitted on your FAFSA.
 Your school might also contact you to let you know that you’ve been selected for verification.

 During the verification process, your college financial aid administrator will require you to submit certain documentation verifying the information you submitted on your FAFSA.
 They may request information such as W-2s or income tax returns.
 If you refuse to submit the requested documents, you can be disqualified from receiving federal student aid.

 FAFSA verification is also the only time you’re able to make certain updates to your FAFSA.
 It’s the only time you can update your household information, and you must do so if you’re selected.

-Why you might be selected for FAFSA verification
+Why was my FAFSA selected for FAFSA verification?

 Being selected for verification doesn’t always happen because of red flags on your application.
 Sometimes FAFSA filers are chosen for verification because of something questionable on their form, but they can also be selected at random.
 Some schools even choose to verify all applicants.